binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 &nbsp;

+**Hardened Web Server**

-This is an example of using nmap against a target with a SSH daemon and web server running...
+This is an example of using nmap against a hardened target with a SSH daemon and web server running...

 As you can see with using the aggressive option `-A` the pen tester makes a lot of noise and if the logs are being casually inspected by a system administrator, the chance of noticing the probes with `nmap` written all over them is very likely.

 {title="nmap command", linenos=off, lang=bash}
-    # Attempt to detect target OS and services running on it.
+    # Attempt to detect hardened target OS and services running on it.
     nmap -A <target>

 {title="nmap result", linenos=off, lang=bash}
-    nmap -A <target>

     Nmap scan report for <target> (<target ip>)
     Host is up (0.0014s latency).
     rDNS record for <target ip>: <target>